-- What do you do with the data GoCardless collects?
+- What do you do with the data you collect?

 - Where is the data you collect processed?

-- How long does GoCardless retain personal data for?
+- How long does GoCardless retain personal data?

-- I’m a business using GoCardless to collect payments; do I need to put new measures in place with my customers in advance of GDPR coming into effect?
+- I’m a business using GoCardless to collect payments; how do I make sure I comply with GDPR?

-- Does GoCardless have an appointed GDPR representative I can contact regarding any additional queries I have?
+- Does GoCardless have an appointed GDPR representative I can contact?

 Our position as data controller: